Rosemary McGinness, chief people officer, The Weir Group

 She is an advisory board member of the University of Strathclyde Business School and an advisor to the School for CEOs.
 She also sits on the board of the Scottish HR Leadership Group and previously sat on the board of the Scotch Whisky Association.

 A passionate advocate for youth opportunity, she held the post of board member then chair of Young Enterprise Scotland for nine years.
 She has sponsored a number of initiatives encouraging more girls into STEM careers as well as providing mentoring support to a number of individuals.
-She also chairs the board of Business Beats Cancer (Edinburgh), a fundraising board in support of Cancer Research UK.

 She holds a master’s degree in organisational change and is a qualified executive coach.